-Material published in the JCH is covered by copyright.
-No content published by the JCH (either in print or electronic) may be stored or presented on another private site, organization's site, or displayed or reproduced by any other means, without the express permission of the copyright holder.
-Reproduction of articles either in hard copy or electronically, such as on the Internet, requires copyright permission.
-Authors may include a link on their own Web site to the JCH Web site with permission from the editor, but may not host any JCH material on a website.
+Copyright of journal contentsMaterials published in the JCH are covered by copyright.
+No content published by the JCH (either in print or electronic) may be stored or presented in other locations such as on another private website, an organization's site, or displayed or reproduced by any other means, without the express permission of the copyright holder.

 Authors who do not comply with the items set forth in these instructions may have the submission returned, rejected, or brought to higher authorities, such as ethics, licensing, or institutional boards for further review at the editor's discretion.

-All manuscripts are subject to blind (without author or institutional identification) critical review by experts in the related field to assist the editor in determining appropriateness to JCH objectives, originality, validity, importance of content, substantiation of conclusions, and possible need for improvement.
-Manuscripts are considered privileged communications and should not be retained or duplicated during the review process.
-Reviewers' comments may be returned with manuscript if rejected or if strong recommendations for improvement are made.
-All reviewers remain anonymous.
+Review processThe JCH uses double-blind peer review methods (author and reviewer are blinded).
+The journal staff will do their best to support blinded review methods, however due to the special nature of the topics published, we cannot guarantee that reviewers or authors will not be able to guess the identity of each other.
+All manuscripts are subject to blind critical review by experts in a related field to assist the editor in determining appropriateness to JCH objectives, originality, validity, importance of content, substantiation of conclusions, and possible need for improvement.
+Manuscripts are considered privileged communications and should not be retained or duplicated during or after the review process.
+Reviewers' comments may be returned with the manuscript if rejected or if strong recommendations for improvement are made.

 If the authors have been given the opportunity by the editor to make specific changes to a manuscript and return it for further consideration, this is considered a "revision."
 The manuscript will have the same manuscript number and may be sent out to the same or different reviewers, depending on the needs of the revision.
 A request for revision does not imply that the manuscript will be accepted.
 Manuscripts that are revised and returned may still be rejected.